Lisa Schiff

 Lisa Schiff (born December 2, 1969 in Miami) is an American art advisor and specialist in contemporary and modern art, based in New York.
+In October 2024, Schiff pleaded guilty in federal court in Manhattan to wire fraud, for stealing $6.5 million from clients.
+She was sentenced to two and a half years in prison on March 19, 2025.

 She is the founder and president of SFA Advisory (Schiff Fine Art) with offices in New York, Los Angeles and London.
-Her clients include individuals, corporations, foundations and institutions.
-Amongst her roster of clients is the actor Leonardo DiCaprio and his Leonardo DiCaprio Foundation (LDF).
+Schiff Fine Art has filed for bankruptcy.
+Her former clients included individuals, corporations, foundations and institutions and the actor Leonardo DiCaprio and his Leonardo DiCaprio Foundation (LDF).

-Education
+Early life and education

 Born in Miami, Florida, in 1969, Schiff was educated in Ann Arbor, Michigan, where she completed a Bachelor of Arts degree (art history and French) at the University of Michigan.
 She attended Columbia University's Reid Hall in Paris, finishing her undergraduate thesis while in residence there.
 She continued attending law school at the Faculte de Droit de Montpellier, France.

-When Schiff returned to the states, she completed a Master of Arts (art history) at the University of Miami, Florida.
-Later, Schiff attended the Graduate Center at the City University of New York, where she has advanced to doctoral candidate (ABD), in art history.
+When Schiff returned to the United States, she completed a Master of Arts in art history at the University of Miami in 1990.
+Later, Schiff pursued a doctorate degree in art history at the Graduate Center at the City University of New York, where she worked closely with Carol Armstrong and achieved ABD (All But Dissertation) recognition.